Time

 Step 2

-As with any other staining concrete project, surface preparation is critical.
-Any stains, such as rust, will show through in the finished project.
-Clean the entire surface with a heavy-duty cleaner (Photo 2), working in 4 x 4-ft. sections at a time.
-Then rinse the concrete with water until you don’t see any more soapy bubbles.
-For tough rust stains, use a stain remover, and rinse it off with water.
+Scrub the concrete with a stiff broom to remove dirt.
+Then, rinse the entire patio with water.
+Now, clean the entire surface with a heavy-duty cleaner, working in 4 x 4-foot sections at a time, then rinse the concrete with water until you don’t see any more soapy bubbles.
+For tough rust stains, use a stain remover and rinse it off with water.
 For grease or oil stains, use a product that’s designed to remove those stains.
 Blast dirt and debris out of the kerfs with water.

 Step 3